What are methods to improve student writing? Here are approaches I take.

 With an exploration of the actual meaning and larger picture of their message, students can craft new ideas and ditch the cliche.

 Over time, these methods have become my go-to ways to improve student writing.
 I’ve used others, with these consistently being the most effective.
 As always, I’d appreciate comments for what writing methods help your students.
-What methods help you in the classroom?
+What help you in the classroom concerning writing lessons?